saud-learning-services/instructions-and-other-templates/docs/environment-setup.md

 If you setup your universal environment correctly, you can use and update only that environment instead of managing one independently for each project.

-> - ⚠️ Every project that supports the universal environment will say **supports universal environment 🌎** at the top of its GitHub page.
+> ⚠️ Every project that supports the universal environment will say **supports universal environment 🌎** at the top of its GitHub page.
-> - 💡 Recommended for Operations team
+> 💡 Recommended for Operations team

 ### Installation

 1. Clone [this](https://github.com/saud-learning-services/instructions-and-other-templates) project to your computer (Not sure how?
 Revisit [Managing Projects with Github](github-project-management.md)).
-> - clone it to the same place you're keeping all of the projects: 💡 `Documents/GitHub/Sauder-Learning-Services/`
+> 💡 Clone the project to the same place you're keeping all of the projects: `Documents/GitHub/Sauder-Learning-Services/`
 2. Launch VS Code, open the project you just cloned from GitHub, and launch a new Bash terminal.
 Need help?
 Refer to the **Configuring Environments** section a few scrolls above.
 3. In terminal, run the commands `$ conda env create -f universal-environment.yml` followed by `$ conda activate instructions-and-other-templates`
-> - Be patient, you may have to wait a while for these two commands to run, especially the second one.
+> Be patient, you may have to wait a while for these two commands to run, especially the second one.

 ### Testing